-"If I had an argument with a player, we would sit down for 20 minutes, talk about it - and then decide I was right."* Clough on man-management **
+"If I had an argument with a player, we would sit down for 20 minutes, talk about it, and then decide I was right."

-"If God had wanted us to play football in the sky, He'd have put grass up there."* Clough's football philosophy *
+"If God had wanted us to play football in the sky, He'd have put grass up there."
+On the long-ball game

 "At last they have appointed a manager who speaks English better than the players."
-Clough on the appointment of Sven-Goran Eriksson as England manager
+On Sven-Goran Eriksson's appointment as England manager